ketgo/nameko-kafka/README.md

 ### Entrypoint

-You can use the `nameko_kafka.consume` decorator in your services which process Kafka messages:
+You can use the `nameko_kafka.consume` decorator in your services to process Kafka messages:

 ```python
 from nameko_kafka import consume